 Recipe Origins

-It’s so clear by researching Bulgaria that Bulgarians love their yogurt (you can read more about why below).
+It’s so clear by researching Bulgaria that Bulgarians love their yogurt.
 So obviously I had to try making a recipe with it!

 One of the most famous yogurt dishes in Bulgaria is Tarator, a cold cucumber and yogurt soup.